-There will be a proctored closed-book face-to-face Final Examination at HKUST, which will be scheduled by the University during the examination period at the end of the semester.
-The Final Examination is cumulative which means that it will cover the entire course content.
-Your attendance at HKUST is required for the Final Examination (Covid restrictions permitting).
+There will be a proctored closed-book face-to-face Final Examination at HKUST, which will be scheduled by the University during the examination period at the end of the semester (May 17-29).
+The Final Examination is cumulative, which means that it will cover the entire course content.
+Your attendance at HKUST is required for the Final Examination.
 Again, since this is a very large class, it is impossible for us to offer a make-up examination without medical documentation to say why you cannot not attend.
+As instructed by the University, international students should not book their flights home before the end of the Final Examination period, since no make-up can be offered to you if you do this.

-The quizzes and Final Exam will be mostly multiple choice and cover the content of the online lectures, and the readings (particularly the questions I ask you to answer for the readings in advance) as well as matters related to the course content raised on the Discussion Forums.
-There may also be one or two short answer questions.
-Questions will examine the application of concepts of the course, rather than the memorization of names and specific dates.
+The quizzes and Final Examination will be mostly multiple choice and cover the content of the online lectures, and the readings (particularly the questions I ask you about the readings in advance) as well as matters related to the course content raised on the Discussion Forums.
+There may also be one or two short answer questions, depending on the size of the class enrollment and availability of teaching assistance.
+Questions will examine the application of concepts of the course, rather than the memorization of specific names and specific dates.
+However, I do expect you to know the sequence and decades (1980s, 1990s etc.) in which events occurred and general statistical trends (e.g. has inequality been increasing/decreasing since the 1980s etc.) and to provide concrete evidence for various positions.